 - USDA Organic

 - Shade-grown coffee and chocolate minimize deforestation and have higher levels of biodiversity, erosion control and pollination potential.
-A great example of rainforests and agriculture coexisting.
+This is a great example of rainforests and agriculture coexisting.

 Be an Eco-Tourist